Hyperthyroidism + I-131 Treatment

 • Do not discard early – waste facilities may detect radiation, which can lead to investigation and fines

-Trusted Care from Ohio’s Only Board-Certified Feline Specialist
+Trusted Care from an Experienced Board-Certified Feline Specialist

-All I-131 treatments are overseen by Dr. Ashlie Saffire, DABVP (Feline)—the only actively practicing board-certified feline specialist in Ohio.
+All I-131 treatments are overseen by Dr. Ashlie Saffire, DABVP (Feline), an experienced, board-certified feline specialist in Ohio.
 With expertise in feline-specific medicine, advanced diagnostics, and fear-free handling, Dr. Saffire leads our Cat Specialty Center with compassion and credibility.

 Ready to Learn More?